-We hope that you have had a lovely summer holiday and we look forward to working with you!
+We hope that you have had a lovely Christmas and have started the new year well!

 Hummingbirds' class provides support to pupils within a tailored environment.
 It focuses on providing consistent routines and developing independent learning opportunities through hands-on activities.
 We will be working closely with Mrs Alsop, the SEND coordinator, to ensure pupil progress within the National Curriculum by supporting each child and their individual needs.